The Beatles (The Original Studio Recordings)

 The Beatles (The Original Studio Recordings), also known as The Beatles: Stereo Box Set, is a box set compilation comprising all remastered recordings by English rock band the Beatles.
 The set was issued on 9 September 2009, along with the remastered mono recordings and companion The Beatles in Mono and The Beatles: Rock Band video game.
 The remastering project for both mono and stereo versions was led by EMI senior studio engineers Allan Rouse and Guy Massey.
 The Stereo Box also features a DVD which contains all the short films that are on the CDs in QuickTime format.
+The release date of 09/09/09 is related to the significance to John Lennon of the number nine.

 It is the second complete box set collection of original Beatles recordings after The Beatles Box Set (1988).
 Two earlier album collections, The Beatles Collection (1978) and The Collection (1982) did not contain all of the Beatles' recordings.
 Although sales were counted as 1 unit for each box set sold in the mono and stereo format, total individual sales exceeded 30 million.

 The Beatles (The Original Studio Recordings) received the Grammy Award for Best Historical Album at the 53rd Grammys.
 The box set was issued on vinyl in 2012.